yzy1996/Weekly-Research-Diary/README.md

 3、We should not repeat the wheel, if someone else has already organized made it public, we can use it directly or improve it.

 ## [Week 1](./report/week1.pdf)

+Key Words: StarCraft map, Development of evolutionary computation with game

 ## [Week 2](./report/week2.pdf)
 Key Words: survey, real-time strategy, StarCraft